thomaspinckney3/cs4501/Project2.md

 Initial data should now be in db!

-To incorporate fixtures into your project submissions, add some data to your database and create a fixture before pushing to github and add “python manage.py loaddata” command to your docker-compose command to load the data before starting your server.
+To incorporate fixtures into your project submissions, add some data to your database and create a fixture before pushing to github and add `python manage.py loaddata` command to your `docker-compose` command to load the data before starting your server.
 This is how we can use every group's app without having to manually enter data every time.

-This should go without saying - make sure everyone in the group can flush their database and load a fixture.
+This should go without saying: make sure everyone in the group can flush their database and load a fixture.
 Sometimes, you'll have issues with contenttypes and permissions creating conflicts.
 Look into the flags you can use to exclude these from making it into the fixtures JSON.
 Ensure that everyone in your group can load